course-dprep/team-project-team2/README.md

 To test the hypothesis, a linear regression was conducted.
-Release year was treated as the independent variable, and average user rating as the dependent variable.Animation status (0 = non-animated, 1 = animated) was included as a moderator, and moderation was examined via the interaction term between release year and animation status.
-Other potential factors that could influence ratings, such as genre, budget, actors, or directors, were included as control variables.
+Release year was treated as the independent variable, and average user rating as the dependent variable.
+Animation status (0 = non-animated, 1 = animated) was included as a moderator, and moderation was examined via the interaction term between release year and animation status.
+Other potential factors that could influence ratings, such as runtime and number of votes, were included as control variables.
 This study focuses on films released between 2010 and the present (2025), as selected from the following datasets.